umago/personal-site/about.md

 In the past I worked on the Bare Metal Provisioning program (a.k.a Ironic) within [OpenStack](https://www.openstack.org/) as a core reviewer.

+Feel free to contact me by email at lucasagomes [at] gmail [dot] com.

 Anything posted in this site is my opinion, and in no way reflects the policies or practices of my employer.